hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Uncommon-tips-and-tricks.md

 For less distractions at a keypress, or battery saving on a laptop

-Add the following to your hypland config:
+Add the following to your hyprland config:

 ```lua
 hl.bind("SUPER + F1", function ()